Skip to main content

 • Matching

-These options let you vary assessment methods.
-A short-answer question may work well for reflection prompts, while matching can test knowledge of terms and definitions.
+These options let you vary your assessment methods.
+A short-answer question tile works well for reflection prompts, while a matching tile can test knowledge of terms and definitions.
 Incorporating questions throughout a lesson keeps learners engaged and ensures they are actively processing the material.

 Did you know?

-• You can create standalone assessments by creating lessons with only question pages.
-(Learn more here.)
+• You can create standalone assessments by building lessons with only question pages.
+(Learn more in the Assessment Tiles guide.)

-• You can manage grading options and analytics for these pages directly in the lesson and within your dashboard settings.
-(Learn more here.)
+• You can manage grading options and analytics for these pages directly in the Lesson Settings and view results in Analytics.

 Multimedia Pages